Core Web Vitals Optimization: A Technical SEO Guide for 2025

 Understanding Core Web Vitals and SEO Impact

 • Largest Contentful Paint (LCP): Measures how long it takes for the largest visible element on a page to load.
 Aim for an LCP of 2.5 seconds or less.
-Slow loading times frustrate users and signal a poor experience to Google.
+(Largest Contentful Paint (LCP): 8 Ways to Improve Your Score) Slow loading times really frustrate users and signal a poor experience to Google, which can lead to lower search result positions.

 • Cumulative Layout Shift (CLS): Quantifies the unexpected movement of visual elements on a page.
 An ideal CLS score is 0.1 or less.
 Imagine trying to click a link only for it to shift as the page loads – that's CLS in action!